 The Seventy Shepherds

+The Seventy Shepherds are angelic rulers appointed over the nations in the Animal Apocalypse - given specific quotas of destruction they may inflict on Israel, but judged harshly for exceeding their mandate.
 In the Animal Apocalypse (1 Enoch 89-90), after Israel is handed over to foreign powers, God appoints seventy angelic shepherds to oversee the nation during its subjugation.
 These figures are given specific quotas of destruction they may inflict, but repeatedly exceed their mandate, destroying more of the flock than permitted.
 Their overreach is recorded by a heavenly scribe, and at the final judgment they join the fallen Watchers in condemnation.
 This symbol provides the Enochic tradition's explanation for the severity of Israel's historical suffering under Babylon, Persia, Greece, and Rome while maintaining divine sovereignty: God permitted the punishment but holds the executors accountable for exceeding their bounds.
 The motif reinforces the text's conviction that all earthly authority operates under celestial oversight and faces ultimate judgment.

 Details